Updated March 20, 2023

-In this section, we provide the standard syntax of the switch statements and provide step by step explanation.
+In this section, we have provided the standard syntax of the switch statements and a step-by-step explanation.

-The first two lines “switch_ condition, case_ condition, end” performs an evaluation of an expression and then make a choice for executing one of several statements.
+The first two lines “switch_ condition, case_ condition” performs an evaluation of an expression and then make a choice for executing one of several statements.
 Each of such choices is called a case.

 The switch block performs the test on each case until one of the case expressions is found to be true.
-A case is termed as true when if satisfy:
+A case is termed true when it satisfies: